sadaigm/web-clock/README.md

 Calender section show the Current Date, Day, month & year for the selected timezone.
 In small device Calender button helps the use to toggle between calender & clock.

 ## Responsive
-- This app is responsive supports Large & Small Device.
+- This app is responsive supports large & small device.

 ## Demo App
 [World Web Clock](https://sadaigm.github.io/web-clock/)